GANitak/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 In an ideal scenario, other users are able to make an informed decision to opt-in, i.e. _informed consent_.

-## Common examples of content warnings
+## Common examples of content warnings?

 There are a few situations where content warnings are commonly used on the Fediverse (these are not exclusive to Hachyderm):